 OTI staff are available to work with your organization to help plan a successful workshop, coordinate the details and logistics, and answer any questions you have about how to make the most of your workshop.
-Please contact Katie Hughes, Women in Trades Career Fair Coordinator, if you have any questions about presenting a workshop at the Women in Trades Career Fair.
+Please contact Katie Yablonsky if you have any questions about presenting a workshop at the Women in Trades Career Fair.

 Provide Role Models.